 At Malkin Tower we try to minimise our environmental impact while making sure your stay here with us is as enjoyable as possible.
-As part of this aim we have joined the Green Tourism Business scheme which provides accreditation and encouragement for tourism businesses to reduce the environmental impact of their activities and by encouraging sustainable practices ensures the continued enjoyment of the environment around us for future generations.
-In recognition of our commitment we have been awarded a Gold Award by the Green Tourism Business Scheme.
+As part of this aim we are members of the Forest of Bowland Sustainable Tourism Network which encourages and helps tourism businesses to reduce the environmental impact of their activities and by encouraging sustainable practices ensures the continued enjoyment of the environment around us for future generations.
+In recognition of our commitment we also achieved a Gold Award from the Green Tourism Business Scheme.

 - We have installed a biomass boiler (2013) supplied by www.oilline.co.uk.

 - We have provided recylce bins for plastics, paper, bottles and tins and ask that all guests separate their rubbish.

 - We planted many thousands of native trees and hedgerows on the farm to create habitats for wild birds, insects and animals.

 - We aim to plant at least 50 native trees per year.